 The partnership eased one link in his chain of supply, but there was still a problem further up the line.
 The base of the resin manufactured by Woodhead’s company was ordinary sand.
 That might seem a cheap and plentiful commodity, but this wasn’t generally the case.
 Prices for the stuff kept changing from week to week, largely in response to changing railroad-shipping rates.
 Every time that happened, Woodhead would have to recalculate by hand manufacturing costs and pricing.
 Sirotek didn’t really know anything about computers, but he did know enough to wonder aloud one day whether it might not be possible to program one to do all of this for them, and to do it much more quickly.

 As it happened, Janice had a son named Robert who knew a thing or two about computers.
 Robert was attending Cornell University, allegedly majoring in psychology, but making very slow progress.
 The reason: Janice had been unwise enough to send Robert to a university on the PLATO network.
 Like an alarming number of other students, Robert became totally and helplessly addicted, cutting classes and neglecting his assignments in favor of endless hours of online socializing, games, and hacking.
 As he later said, “PLATO was like crack for computer nerds.”
-To make the situation even worse, Robert had recently acquired another dangerously addictive device: an Apple II.
+To make the situation even worse, Robert had recently acquired another dangerously addictive device: a TRS-80.
 Robert had already begun an alternate career in computers, working in a Computerland, programming business applications on contract, even making programs for his own university’s School of Hotel Administration.